DIY NAS Build Guide for Self-Hosting

 • License: $59-129 (one-time)

-Downsides: Not ZFS — less data integrity protection.
+Downsides: The main array uses parity, not ZFS — less data integrity protection than ZFS checksums (Unraid 7.0+ supports ZFS for cache pools).
 Parity-based writes are slow.
 Single-parity = single-drive fault tolerance.
 See our TrueNAS vs Unraid comparison.

 OpenMediaVault — Best for Simplicity